Language

 What can happen in 1 nanosecond?

 Light travels about 30 cm.
 A 3 GHz CPU completes 3 clock cycles.
-It's incredibly short.
+It's an incredibly short slice of time.

 How do I express this in scientific notation?